What's in an op-amp?

 At first glance, this might sound like the behavior of an op-amp, and many online sources try to pass it off as such.
 That said, the circuit has a fatal flaw: its output voltage doesn’t depend only on the difference between A and B. The current that must flow through R2 to produce a sufficient voltage drop scales in proportion to the higher of the two input voltages.
 This causes the voltage drop across R1 to fluctuate wildly.
 In fact, it can be outright impossible to distinguish between A < B and A = B.

 A workaround is hinted at in the very name of the circuit: it has a “long tail” because in order for the amplifier to behave correctly, you need to maintain ample distance between the lowest permissible input voltage and the negative supply rail.
 For example, in a 12 V circuit, you will have few worries if your inputs are restricted to between 11 and 12 volts.
-This is because there is always a significant voltage drop that needs to be created across that R2 tail, and the current through the resistor varies very little within these bounds.
+This is because on both ends of this range, a significant voltage drop is created cross that R2 tail; the current through the resistor varies very little, keeping the circuit well-behaved.

 Toward a shorter-tailed pair